t-bence/software-design-by-example/4_matching_patterns/README.md

 > Rewrite Any so that it does not repeatedly re-match text.

+I don't see currently how this could be done.
+With recursion perhaps?

+What I could come up with is to check if there are patterns following the `Any`, and if there is only a `Null`, then return a match immediately instead of looping.

 ## Multiple Alternatives

 > Modify Either so that it can match any number of sub-patterns, not just two.